fabiobatoni/FightGame/README.md

 # FightGame
-Game criado com Vue.js
+Game created with Vue.js

-Utilizando conceitos:
+using concepts:

 v-if / v-else